+Commented [SB32]: Reorganization of previous section to clarify expectations of a proactive and inclusive feedback process and a clear procedures for accepting, responding to, and tracking complaints.
 All school leaders must have sufficient time to carry out their responsibilities to focus on improving student learning and on fostering an anti-racist, culturally responsive, anti-discriminatory, and inclusive learning environment.
-To accomplish this, the superintendent or his or her their designee must:
+To accomplish that, the superintendent or his or her their designee must:

-(a) supervise licensed principals and career technical education center directors who shall be responsible for the day-to-day leadership of their school or center;
+(a) supervise a licensed principals and CTE directors who shall be responsible for the day-to-day leadership of their school or center;

-- (b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers: - (c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers; - (d) engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union or supervisory district; - (e) coordinate the principal's or career technical education center director's schedule, as applicable, to enable him/her them to engage in student learning, such as: - 1. teaching a course or hosting an advisory with students; - 2. mentoring a group of students in developing their personalized learning plans; - 3. providing support for students through support services; or - 4. promoting other methods of student engagement as approved by the superintendent. - (f) provide teacher support and evaluation aligned with the guidelines approved by the State Board; and - (g) minimize, as much as possible, supervision of non-teaching staff by the principal.
+(b) create a school leadership team consisting of administrators and teachers (and students as appropriate) with compensation either in time or financial reimbursement or a combination of both for all teachers;

+(c) create professional learning groups for all teachers that meet during school time at least two hours per month and are facilitated by trained teachers;

+(d) engage in professional development coursework and professional learning opportunities to understand and advance equity across the supervisory union or supervisory district;

+(e) coordinate the principal's or CTE director's schedule, as applicable, to enable him/her them to engage in student learning, such as:

+- 1. teaching a course or hosting an advisory with students; - 2. mentoring a group of students in developing their personalized learning plans; - 3. providing support for students through support services; or - 4. other methods of student engagement as approved by the superintendent.

+(f) provide teacher support and evaluation aligned with the guidelines approved by the State Board ; and

+(g) minimize, as much as possible, supervision of non-teaching staff by the principal.